Samreay/Samreay/content/reviews/jakes_magical_market/index.md

 ---
 title:  "A Review of J.R.
 Mathews's 'Jakes Magical Market', a fun LitRPG apocalypse romb with a card based system."
 description: "System apocalypse LitRPG.
-Initially a card-based LitRPG system, Jake's Magical Market was an engaging read.
-It's two books stitched together with different focuses in each."
+Initially a card-based LitRPG system, Jake's Magical Market is a very fun read, just don't expect too much markets and expect a lot of chaotic shenanigans!"
 date: 2022-03-01
 categories: [reviews]
 review: A